jedcrandall/jedcrandall.github.com/courses/cse468fall2023/syllabus.md

 or lectures you're much more likely to get a timely response in Canvas than via email.
 If I'm slow to reply in Canvas pinging me over email is fine.

 All homeworks should be done in Linux.
 If you use other OSes you do so at your own risk, and with no guarantee of support from me.
-If you attempt to do the homeworks in Mac OS, it's probably possible but it's going to be painful and I can't help you at all.
+If you attempt to do the homeworks in Mac OS, it's probably possible but it's going to be painful and the amount of help I can offer is minimal.
 The same goes for any BSD-based OS.
 If your OS of choice is another UNIX, like Solaris, I also can't help you with OS-specific questions and...seriously?
 If you attempt to do the homework in OSes that don't have a native UNIX-like shell, such as Windows, you will most likely fail.
 There are exceptions, but unless you've been competing in CtFs with your OS of choice for years and already have an environment set up for dealing with raw files, common file formats, packet captures, encodings, etc., please just use a Linux virtual machine or install Linux somewhere.

 You are responsible for your own file backups and time management.
 E.g., feel free to email me, or send as a private post in Canvas, the day before something